wavefrontHQ/docs/pages/doc/authorization.md

   * If Dana has View & Modify access, Dana can view and modify the dashboard.
     This is true even if Dana belongs to a group with only View access.
   * If Dana has View access, Dana can View the dashboard.
-    If Dana also belongs to a group with View & Modify access, Dana can also modify the dashboard because access is cumulative.
+    If Dana also belongs to a group with View & Modify access, Dana can also modify the dashboard because access is cumulative.--->